Accounting & Finance Interview Questions

-Posted at 19/11/2021
+Posted at 24/11/2023

-Question 1: Tell me about yourself.
+1. Tell me about yourself

 Almost all job interviews start with a question to break the ice and get to know the candidate.
 The goal is to find out more about who you are and what you have to offer.
 Your prospective employer wants to determine whether you’re well-equipped for the job and whether your personality is the right fit for the company.

-Question 2: Why are you interested in this position?
+2. Why are you interested in this position?

 If you get the job, will you be passionate about it or are you just desperate to find work?
-Even if the latter is closer to the truth, it’s better to research the company and position you are applying for and use this question as an opportunity to discuss what you discovered.
-This will demonstrate to the employer that you took the time to find out about the company and prepare for the interview.
+Even if the latter is closer to the truth, it’s better to research the company and position you are applying for, and use this question as an opportunity to refer to what you learned.
+This will demonstrate that you took the time to prepare for the interview.
 This question may seem easy to answer, but it’s not as simple as you might think.

-Before your interview, read the job description carefully and try to ascertain which skills and aptitudes are required.
-Then, you’ll be able to list the qualities you have that make you an ideal candidate for the position.
-It’s also a good idea to use specific examples of situations that demonstrate your strengths, so prepare some anecdotes in advance!
+Before your interview, read the job description carefully and try to determine which skills and aptitudes the employer is looking for.
+With this in mind, you’ll be able to list any of your qualities that would make you an ideal candidate for the position.
+It’s also a good idea to refer to specific situations that demonstrate your strengths, so prepare some examples in advance!

-Question 4: What are your biggest weaknesses?
+3. What are your strengths and weaknesses?

-Question 5: Where do you see yourself in 5 years?
+5. Where do you see yourself in 5 years?